 This type of treatment applies to individual and group therapy.
 In group dialectical behavioral therapy, you will undergo meditation, muscle relaxation, problem-solving, and breath training.

 A borderline personality disorder is often ingrained in a person’s personality and identity, but therapy and medication can successfully treat it.
 Medication controls the symptoms, while psychotherapy addresses the root causes of BPD.

 Through cognitive-behavioral therapies such as dialectical and schema-focused therapy, you will learn how to react healthily to your thoughts and emotions.
 Psychodynamic therapy is also helpful in changing unhealthy patterns of behavior developed in early childhood.

 How long is the treatment for a borderline personality disorder?

-Psychotherapy spans 1 to 3 years for the successful treatment of Borderline Personality Disorder.
-This disorder requires a lot of work, as it deals with the interior workings of your brain.
+Psychotherapy spans 1 to 3 years for the successful treatment of BPD.
+This condition requires a lot of work, as it deals with the interior workings of your brain.
 It may take a long time to manage, monitor, and reduce borderline personality disorder symptoms, but it is possible to treat them.